LongBu/AWS-MLS-C01-Study-Guide/README.md

   * If not many rows contain missing Data
     * dropping those rows doesn't bias your data
     * you don't have a lot of time
-    * maybe it's a reasonable thing to do?
-  * But, it's never going to be the right answer for the "best" approach.
+  * Will never be the right answer for the "best" approach.
   * Almost anything is better.
 Can you substitute another similar field perhaps? (i.e., review summary vs. full text)
 ##### KNN: Find K "nearest" (most similar) rows and average their values
   * Assumes numerical data, not categorical
   * There are ways to handle categorical data (Hamming distance)
   * KNN is a good method to produce decent imputation results for missing data
 ##### Deep Learning
-  * Build a machine learning model to impute data for your machine learning model!
+  * Build a machine learning model to impute data for your other machine learning model(s)!
   * Works well for categorical data, though complicated.
   * One of the better methods for missing data to produce decent results
 ##### Regression